horsefacts/promises/README.md

 ### External functions:

 - `make`: Make a promise.
 Issues separate fulfill and reject ERC721 tokens to caller.
-  - `callable`: Whether the promise may be resolved `Before` or `After` its `timestamp`.
-  - `timestamp`: Time at which the promise either expires or can be resolved.
+  - `expiration`: Time at which the promise expires and can be rejected.
   - `resolve`: Target address and calldata for a call that will be invoked to decide whether the promise is fulfilled or rejected.
 This call should return a `bool`.
   - `fulfill`: A call that will be invoked if the promise is fulfilled.
   - `reject`: A call that will be invoked if the promise is rejected.
-- `keep`: Keep a promise.
-Invokes `fulfill` if `resolve` returns `true`, otherwise invokes `reject`.
-Caller must own the fulfill token to fulfill, or the reject token to reject.
+- `fulfill`: Fulfill a promise.
+Invokes `fulfill` if `resolve` returns `true`.
+Promise must not be expired.
+Caller must own the fulfill token.
+- `reject`: Reject a promise.
+Invokes `reject`.
+Promise must be expired.
+Caller must own the reject token.
 - `ERC721` external interface.

 ### View functions: